WirelessIoTSolutions/NB-IoT-Demo-Kit/README.md

 ```

 #### 3.2.3.
 Set frequency band
-Set the frequency band of your operator (default is band 8), by uncommenting one of the following lines:
+Set the frequency band of your operator (default is band 8 for 1NCE), by uncommenting one of the following lines:

 ```
 /*FREQUENCY BAND BASED ON YOUR OPERATOR (look into bg96.h)*/